JovianX/Service-Hub/README.md

     default: some_text
     description: Your custom text

-# The Components section tells ServiceHub what operations to perform
+# Components section tells ServiceHub what operations to perform
 # when users create/delete/update their services.
 Components can be
 # of type 'http' or 'helm_chart. refer to Docs for a detailed description.
 components: